LusandaMO/Week-5-Group-Colaboration/Final_Test_Report.md

      ✦ localStorage debugging for score persistence

 e) Challenges & Growth
-+ Time Management: Advocated for daily 9AM standups to track progress
++ Time Management: Advocated for daily 9AM standups to track progress .We had some challenges as some members are fulltime employed but we always made a way for effective teamwork.
 + Technical Skill: Mastered Jest mocking to test scrambleWord() in isolation
 - Communication: Initially failed to document test dependencies
 ```